ARPITxxPATEL/AI-leans-to-play-flappy-bird/README.md

 neat-python provides neural network model with wide amout of configuration.

 Tip: Bird population does affect model quiet significantlly so population as high as good for NN (suggested 50)

-Project is done by following other walkthrouhs to learn some new packages.
-Hope I will able to make some other AI projects on my own!!